 Frank Yang set his sights on the world from Huntington County with his Upward Language Company, which is designed to become the premier edutainment social platform for English language learners.
 With a proprietary distribution channel, the app has gamification, competition, and built-in virality.
-Frank is using the Farnsworth Fund grant to conduct market research, establish regional offices, and register a legal presence in China.
+Frank is using the Fortitude Fund grant to conduct market research, establish regional offices, and register a legal presence in China.

 Ashli Pershing and Pamela Sprowl are registered nurses working with Parkview Health.
 They work at Parkview’s Wabash and Huntington hospitals respectively.
 Both had independently recognized a problem faced by mothers who have just given birth, and each was working on a different aspect of the solution.